 Do you simply want to collect some Hilton points for road trips around US?
 Will you only be flying once or twice with your family in the next 12 months?
 Is Gold status sufficient for your needs?
 Are you on a tight budget?
 In that case, consider Ascend.

-I have a personal referral link for Ascend that will give you the same bonus as the public offer.
-Thanks if you use it!
+Full disclosure: We do make commission on Ascend card.
 We also earn commission on the business version of this card if you feel inclined to support the site.

 Are you new to the hobby and haven’t yet applied for Chase cards?
 Do you currently have zero plans for Hilton points?
 In that case, forget Amex Hilton cards and focus on flexible points or other bonuses instead.
 Chase is a good place to start, and you can see my reasons in this post.